Look Beyond What You See: Color Testing For Accessibility – Part 1

 As far as we could tell, the majority of the labels, headings, lists, and options, appeared high in contrast, apart from some elements in the charting Question types, which we thought looked slightly low in contrast.

-Using Sketch, we inspected colors of the informational and fundamental skeletons in the screenshots and extracted hexadecimal color codes.
+Using Sketch, we inspected colors of the informational and fundamental skeleton planes in the screenshots and extracted hexadecimal color codes.

 We put the foreground and background colors into WebAIM’s color contrast checker to test them.

-Colors from the informational skeleton passed testing and were high contrast.
+Colors from the informational skeleton plane passed testing and were high contrast.

 However, the colored bars in the charting Question types were low in contrast and failed the test.

 Because inaccurate color reproduction can occur between monitors, software, color profiles, and color spaces, we wanted to be certain that the colors we extracted from our screenshots were the same colors that existed in the production environment.

 We opened the browser developer tools, identified the hexadecimal color codes in the component, and compared colors from the CSS to what our design tools were showing us.

 Product mantra: Show the bits and the bytes

 In our Sketch file, we created a new artboard that visualized the colors we extracted.